nevendyulgerov/initialzr/README.md

 </script>
 ```

 The above code will initialize a new global application (object), with name "myApp".
-This app will become available from window[myApp] or direction from myApp (without var in front to ensure that you're getting a global variable.
+This app will become available from window[myApp] or directly from myApp (without var in front to ensure that you're getting a global variable.

 Notice that you pass an object to Initialzr upon initialization.
 This is your application's config file.
 It can contain any information.
-For example, here's another initialization for "myApp".
+For example, here's how we can initialize another app.

 ```javascript